Codecademy/docs/content/ai/concepts/neural-networks/terms/gaussian-activation-function/gaussian-activation-function.md

 ---
 Title: 'Gaussian Activation Function'
-Description: 'The Gaussian activation function takes the input and transforms it into a curve that looks like a bell, where the resulting values are between 0 and 1.'
+Description: 'The Gaussian activation function takes the input and transforms it into a Gaussian or Normal Distribution curve, with the output values varying depending on the specific implementation and parameters.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'